Daniel J. Frey

 As in my case, my total lack of self-esteem always dictated to me that I was the cause.

-So in the last summer of my life, I determined I was going to leave this wicked world.
+So, in the last summer of what was going to be my life, I determined I was going to leave this wicked world.

-It was during that time I came to find out through a four-year conversation that a 20 something sexual predator slept under our roof.
+It was during that time that I came to find out through a four-year conversation that a 20-something sexual predator slept under our roof.

-Their preferred victim was middle-age housewives going through a divorce.
+Their preferred victim were middle-aged housewives going through a rough divorce.

-The graphic details of their constant exploits are horrendous that this person would tell me all on their own.
+The graphic details of their constant exploits are so horrendous that this person would recount all their adventures on their own.

-That was until they provided me proof of their exploits that they kept in a notebook.
+That was until they provided me with proof of their exploits, which they had kept in a notebook.

 Their reason for showing me their monster?

-They thought because I did not believe in a religion that it meant I was part of their club.
+They thought that because I did not believe in a religion, it meant I was part of their club.

 The club of the immoral.

-The club that would lie about everything and even that is a lie.
+The sociopath's club credo is to lie about everything, and even that is a lie.

-The club that weaves a web of deception that the sociopath believes no one can see through.
+Their club members weave a web of deception that the sociopath believes no one can see through.

-That club that says as long as it's short of murder you can use people however you want.
+The club membership bylaws state that you can use people however you want.

 This person allowed me into their mind, their reasoning, their wants, their desires, their lusts.